chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 The class declaration `PersonClass` behaves quite similarly to `PersonType` from the previous example.
 But instead of defining a function as the constructor, class declarations allow you to define the constructor directly inside the class with the special `constructor` method name.
 Since class methods use the concise syntax, there's no need to use the `function` keyword.
 All other method names have no special meaning, so you can add as many methods as you want.

-I> *Own properties*, properties that occur on the instance rather than the prototype, can only be created inside a class constructor or method.
+I> <u>*Own properties*, properties that occur on the instance rather than the prototype, can only be created inside a class constructor or method.
 In this example, `name` is an own property.
-I recommend creating all possible own properties inside the constructor function so a single place in the class is responsible for all of them.
+I recommend creating all possible own properties inside the constructor function so a single place in the class is responsible for all of them.</u>

-Interestingly, class declarations are just syntactic sugar on top of the existing custom type declarations.
-The `PersonClass` declaration actually creates a function that has the behavior of the `constructor` method, which is why `typeof PersonClass` gives `"function"` as the result.
+Interestingly, class declarations are just **syntactic sugar** on top of the existing custom type declarations. <u>The `PersonClass` declaration actually creates a function that has the behavior of the `constructor` method,</u> which is why `typeof PersonClass` gives `"function"` as the result.
 The `sayName()` method also ends up as a method on `PersonClass.prototype` in this example, similar to the relationship between `sayName()` and `PersonType.prototype` in the previous example.
 These similarities allow you to mix custom types and classes without worrying too much about which you're using.

 ### Why to Use the Class Syntax

 Despite the similarities between classes and custom types, there are some important differences to keep in mind:

-1. Class declarations, unlike function declarations, are not hoisted.
-Class declarations act like `let` declarations and so exist in the temporal dead zone until execution reaches the declaration.
+1. <u>Class declarations, unlike function declarations, **are not hoisted**.</u> <u>Class declarations act like `let` declarations and so exist in the temporal dead zone until execution reaches the declaration.</u>
 1. All code inside of class declarations runs in strict mode automatically.
 There's no way to opt-out of strict mode inside of classes.
-1. All methods are non-enumerable.
-This is a significant change from custom types, where you need to use `Object.defineProperty()` to make a method non-enumerable.
+1. <u>**All methods are non-enumerable.** This is a significant change from custom types, where you need to use `Object.defineProperty()` to make a method non-enumerable.</u>
 1. All methods lack an internal `[[Construct]]` method and will throw an error if you try to call them with `new`.
 1. Calling the class constructor without `new` throws an error.
 1. Attempting to overwrite the class name within a class method throws an error.